-Japan EPA Lipid Intervention Study (JELIS) was an open label study in patients on statin therapy with total cholesterol levels > 254mg/dl with (n= 3664) or without cardiovascular disease (n=14,981) who were randomly assigned to be treated with 1800 mg of EPA (Vascepa) + statin (n=9326) or statin alone (n= 9319) with a 5 year follow-up (201).
+The Japan EPA Lipid Intervention Study (JELIS) was an open label non-placebo controlled study in patients on statin therapy with total cholesterol levels > 254mg/dL with (n= 3664) or without ASCVD (n=14,981) who were randomly assigned to be treated with 1800 mg of EPA (Vascepa) + statin

+(n=9326) or statin alone (n= 9319) with a 5 year follow-up (210).
 Approximately 16% of the patients had diabetes.
-The mean baseline triglyceride level was 153mg/dl.
-The primary endpoint was any major coronary event, including sudden cardiac death, fatal and non-fatal myocardial infarction, and other non-fatal events including unstable angina pectoris, angioplasty, stenting, or coronary artery bypass grafting.
-Total cholesterol, LDL-C, and HDL-C levels were similar in the two groups but plasma triglycerides were modestly decreased in the EPA treated group (5% decrease in EPA group compared to controls; p = 0.0001).
+The mean baseline TG level was 153mg/dL.
+The primary endpoint was any major coronary event, including sudden cardiac death, fatal and non-fatal MI, and other non-fatal events including unstable angina pectoris, angioplasty, stenting, or coronary artery bypass grafting.
+On treatment total cholesterol, LDL-C, and HDL-C levels were similar in the two groups but plasma TG were modestly decreased in the EPA treated group (5% decrease in EPA group compared to controls; p = 0.0001).
 In the EPA + statin group the primary endpoint occurred in 2.8% of the patients vs. 3.5% of the patients in the statin alone group (19% decrease; p = 0.011).
 Unstable angina and non-fatal coronary events were also significantly reduced in the EPA group but in this study sudden cardiac death and coronary death did not differ between groups.
-Unstable angina was the main component contributing to the primary endpoint and this is a more subjective endpoint than other endpoints such as a myocardial infarction, stroke, or cardiovascular death.
-A subjective endpoint has the potential to be an unreliable endpoint in an open label study and is a limitation of the JELIS Study.
+Unstable angina was the main component contributing to the primary endpoint and this is a more subjective endpoint than other endpoints such as a MI, stroke, or cardiovascular death.
+A subjective endpoint has the potential to be an unreliable endpoint in an open label study and is a major limitation of the JELIS Study.
 The reduction in events was similar in the subgroup of patients with diabetes.
-In patients with triglyceride levels >150mg/dl and HDL-C levels < 40mg/dl there was a 53% decrease in events (202).
+In patients with TG levels >150mg/dL and HDL-C levels < 40mg/dL there was a 53% decrease in events (211).
+In the EPA group, small increases in the occurrence of bleeding (1.1% vs. 0.6%. p=0.0006), gastrointestinal disturbance (3.8%% vs. 1.7%, p<0.0001) and skin abnormalities (1.7 vs. 0.7%, p<0.0001) were seen.